 BOSTON — You might want to pay more mind to the “sell by” date on your food after all.
 Recent research out of Harvard University concludes that eating food past its expiration date could potetntially lead to an earlier death.

-Harvard professor of medicine Vadim Gladyshev set out for more information about what causes aging, and in the process determined that molecular damage accumulating within the cells is one part of it.
+Harvard Professor of Medicine Vadim Gladyshev set out for more information about what causes aging.
+In the process, he determined that molecular damage accumulating within the cells is one part of it.
 Some of that damage might be caused by eating old food.